 This is the story of how I came to build it, and how it came to be a Location Based Service.

 It was one of two applications on release that took advantage of a value, in the client HTTP request message, which provided the zipcode of the mobitex tower that relayed the HTTP request.
-My client, SONY/Etak, and their partners MetroTraffic and Palm, by this time finally had traffic alerts organized by zipcode in a geographic database.
+My client, SONY/Etak, and their partner MetroTraffic, by this time had traffic alerts organized by zipcode in a geographic database.
 SONY/Etak had started this digitizing/conversion process with MetroTraffic in 1997, and this was the first significant product to make use of it.

 There was one other LBS on this first LBS-capable consumer device: weather.com.
-Their browser-based web application already asked a user for a zipcode, to provide personalized weather reports.
+Their browser-based web application already asked a user for a zipcode, to provide a more personalized weather reports.

 But first, a little prehistory.